agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

 ## `integrate()`

-Integrates Framework [Integration](../integration/Introduction.md) into AgileTs.
+Integrates a [Framework Integration](../integration/Introduction.md) into AgileTs.
 An Integration simply tells AgileTs, howto mutates a particular Component whenever a State changes.
-To bind States to Components and thus be reactive, any Framework using AgileTs needs an Integration for AgileTs.
+In order to bind States to UI-Components and thus be reactive, any Framework using AgileTs needs an Integration for AgileTs.
-For example, to use AgileTs in a [React](https://reactjs.org/) environment, we have to register a React Integration to AgileTs.
+For example, to use AgileTs in a [React](https://reactjs.org/) environment, we have to integrate/register the [React Integration](../../../react/Introduction.md).
 ```ts
 App.integrate(reactIntegration);
 ```